How to Sleep on the Plane to Japan

 4. Know Your Sleep Side

-If you’re travelling alone or, in a couple but you’re the one that gets the middle seat, sleeping next to a stranger can make it harder to drop off.
+If you’re traveling alone or, in a couple but you’re the one that gets the middle seat, sleeping next to a stranger can make it harder to drop off.

-One thing that can help is to think about what side you like to face when you sleep and try and book the side of the plane that lets you lie on that side without face planting into a stranger.
+One thing that can help is to think about what side you like to face when you sleep and try to book the side of the plane that lets you lie on that side without face-planting into a stranger.
 It makes a surprising difference.

 1. Go Pillow Shopping